Fr0sT-Brutal/awesome-pascal/README.md

 * [DelphiX](http://www.micrel.cz/Dx/) `[Delphi]` `[FPC]` A good wrapper to DirectX.
 It can be used to create games or any kind of graphical interface.

+* [Blen2d4Delphi](https://github.com/fatihtsp/Blen2d4Delphi). `[Delphi]` Blend2D is a high performance 2D vector graphics engine written in C++ and released under the Zlib license.
+The engine utilizes a built-in JIT compiler to generate optimized pipelines at runtime and is capable of using multiple threads to boost the performance beyond the possibilities of single-threaded rendering.

+* [Delphi wrapper for libdmtx](https://github.com/JanOosting/delphidmtx). `[Delphi]` Libdmtx is a software library that enables programs to read and write Data Matrix barcodes of the modern ECC200 variety.
+The library runs natively on several platforms and can be accessed by multiple languages using the libdmtx language wrappers

 ## Game dev ##